State's coronavirus death toll diminishes to 135, passes 11,000 including residents

 Palm Beach County's rate was 2.7 percent, compared with Broward at 1.7 percent and Miami-Dade with 1.5 percent.
 With much fewer deaths, the mortality rate is 3.4 percent in St. Lucie, 2.7 percent in Martin, 3.4 percent in Indian River and 1.2 percent in Okeechobee.

-Florida has 506 deaths per 1 million people compared with the U.S. average of 554 per million.
-New York, which represents 18.0 percent of the deaths in the nation, has 1,696 per million.
-Worldwide, the figure is 106.3 per million.
+Florida has 506 deaths per 1 million people compared with the U.S. average of 558 per million.
+New York, which represents 17.9percent of the deaths in the nation, has 1,696 per million.
+Worldwide, the figure is 107.1 per million.

 Age breakdown